Effective Date: From 12/12/2024

 We retain your personal information only as long as necessary to:

-Once no longer needed, your information is securely deleted or anonymized.
+Once no longer needed, your information is securely deleted or anonymised.

 You have the following rights under the UK GDPR: